 I also came across a poorly-documented 2003 news article cited a German teenager cutting off his penis and tongue with garden shears after using Angel’s Trumpet.

 While I’m NOT a physician, emergency personnel stumbling upon this post would do well to note that physostigmine or pilocarpine are typical antidotes for anticholinergic poisonings with Angel’s Trumpet, Atropa, Datura, and other similar plants that cause dilated pupils with loss of accommodation, xerostomia (dry mouth), and tachycardia.
-Click on this paragraph to access the Medscape poisoning article with more details on when and where specific treatments should be employed.
+Click on the link in this paragraph to access the Medscape poisoning article with more details on when and where specific treatments should be employed.

 From the eMedicine article linked to in the above paragraph: